Article

 When Ciroexam makes sense

-For most candidates, the CSI bundle is over-built for what they actually need.
-You don't need a 600-page textbook to pass an exam that rewards application over recall.
-You need practice volume, rule citations, mocks, and the discipline to do them.
+For most candidates, the CSI bundle is over-built.
+The CIRE rewards rule application over textbook recall, so practice volume, source-rule citations, mocks, and the discipline to do them is what actually moves the score.

 Try Ciroexam free.
 25-question diagnostic, no card, element-by-element score in 25 minutes.
 Subscribe later if it works for you.